kalidindis/katana-tutorial-swift/Chapter1/README.md

 }
 ```

-Here we are basically asking Katana to render with the description we just created.
+Here we are basically asking Katana to render the UI using the description we just created.
 Once again, don't worry about the details: we will explore them in the [next chapter](../Chapter2/README.md).

 Save, build and run.
 You should now see a white screen with a black text at the center of the screen!